The application form

 - details of three clinical referees, including names, addresses, email addresses and telephone numbers.

-In some areas it may be necessary to upload documentation to your application form (or to email documents to the deanery/UoA managing your application).
+In some areas it may be necessary to upload documentation to your application form (or to email documents to the deanery/LETB managing your application).

 The application system will make you aware of whether (and if so, where) this is required as you complete the form.

-The application system will open, and be live for registration, from 9am on Thursday 28 February 2013.
-All applications must be submitted by 1pm on Wednesday 20 March 2013.
+The application system will open, and be live for registration, from 10am (UK time) on Tuesday 11 February 2014.
+All applications must be submitted by 5pm (UK time) on Monday 3 March 2014.

 The application form contains a number of pages which need to be completed, and the amount of information you will be required to provide therein can take a long time to enter across these different sections.